 The Penn Program on Opinion Research and Election Studies (PORES) is soliciting applications for its 2018 Spring Fellowship Program.
-The fellowship runs from mid-September through the beginning of December, pairing Penn undergraduate students with PORES faculty who are conducting research on public opinion, political outcomes in the United States using public opinion and election-related data.
+The fellowship runs from mid-January through the end of April, pairing Penn undergraduate students with PORES faculty who are conducting research on political outcomes in the United States using public opinion and election-related data.
 PORES is a research program within the Department of Political Science that aims to train students in the science of polling and analysis of election data.

-The PORES Fall Research Fellowship is a part time, paid position.
+The PORES Spring Research Fellowship is a part time, paid position.
 Students are expected to be in residence and work 35 hours a week throughout the duration of the program.
 As part of the fellowship, students may also have the opportunity to visit NBC News in New York City.

 Project possibilities may include but are not limited to:

 - Assisting in the drafting of survey questions and administration of polls

 - Compiling, cleaning and analyzing large datasets and/or election-related data

 - Writing memos that summarize previous academic research or news coverage